Super123qew/Query-SQL-database/README.md

   - Columns: referee id, referee name, game id

 - Actual tables are stored within the Schema and a seperate google doc for easier maintenance

+## Query SQL operation examples

+- __Filtering of Data__
+     - Find who scored over X points in a game
+     - Useful for finding top performing players who might be potential candidate for the all-star game

+- __Sorting of Data__
+     - Find what conference each team belongs to
+     - Useful for sorting each team in their respective conference west/east finding who plays against who

+- __Aggregation of Data__
+     - Find the average points scored by a team in match
+     - Useful for finding what team(s) are the best performers for rankings
+         - __Grouping Data__
+            -  Find average height and weight of players by position
+            -  Useful for finding the typical physical characterisitcs in a given role

+- __Joining Record From Different Tables__
+     - Find players names along with their team and who coaches them
+     - Useful for finding team composition and who leads them